Createdd/Writing/articles/NoteOnMotivation.md

 ---
 ## Stay consistent

 Nothing is as important as staying consistent.
 Whether it's writing code, practicing examples for your studies or writing articles.

+The simple act of just doing it consistently, repeatedly, gets your mind into the state where it looks for more experiences.
+Humans get bored very easily.
+The brains searches for new stimulants all the time, but especially when the current situation doesn't provide any new stimuli.

+The paradox here is:
+The more you get into something, they easier you get bored, but also the you're looking for more new things in that certain topic.

+So make sure to harness that ability and attack new things immediately.
+New things provide new motivation.

 <img src="http://i.imgur.com/LnAozlx.jpg" alt="pic"/>